phamcongthuy/challenge/_connect/coro-southern-california.md

    NLP will involve leadership development seminars each month exploring topics such as community asset mapping, effective inquiry, and reflective practice.
 Seminars will be coupled with one-day issue explorations each month: a deep dive inquiry-based investigation into the challenges most prevalent in South LA.
 These Issue Days will involve interviews with leaders across sectors to provide participants with multiple point of views to analyze.
 At the program’s conclusion, each participant will launch a community change project to use their newfound leadership skills, frameworks, and connections to bring concrete improvements to their community.
+project_measure: >-
-project_measure: "By participating in NLP, South LA neighborhood leaders will:
+  By participating in NLP, South LA neighborhood leaders will:

   *Examine challenges facing their South LA communities;

   *Employ Coro methodology of inquiry and reflection through interviews with leaders in the community and group debriefs, giving participants invaluable insight on what it takes to be a leader in the region;

   *Expand leadership capacity through exposure to Coro’s leadership tools and frameworks;

   *Build and bridge social capital through group learning processes and team management towards common purposes;

   *Demonstrate project management skills through the development of a community change project;

   *Build and expand social capital by deepening their networks across the region.

   Success for the program will be measured in a variety of ways.
 The first is through pre-program participant surveys assessing: 1) prior access to leadership development; 2) prior access to hard skill development; and 3) proficiency in various skills, including presentations, project management, written communication, team management, and understanding of leadership frameworks.
 Post-program surveys will collect self-reported proficiencies in these skills as a result of participation in NLP.
-Coro will also measure the impact of participants’ community change projects by assessing how many people have been or will be affected by the project, and will evaluate qualitative data from participants and partner organizations on the impact both felt and observed as a result of NLP participation."
+Coro will also measure the impact of participants’ community change projects by assessing how many people have been or will be affected by the project, and will evaluate qualitative data from participants and partner organizations on the impact both felt and observed as a result of NLP participation.
 project_five_years: >-
   In 5 years, Coro will have trained approximately 125 community leaders in South LA who are continuing to implement their Community Change Projects in